jclingan/quarkus-remote-dev/README.md

 However, for remote development, we need to invoke a slightly different maven goal and point to the pod running the application.

-In a new terminal window, run the following:
+*In a new terminal window*, run the following:

 ```
 NODEPORT=`kubectl get svc devmode -o jsonpath='{.spec.ports[0].nodePort}'`